 Homeschool and travel, my two big passions in life.
 I’m as enthusiastic about the one as I am the other.
 Homeschool probably doesn’t mean what you think it does.
 It is not “school at home” we don’t do lessons or distance education.
 I don’t fill the boys up with the same stuff the schools try to teach.
 We just learn, in total freedom.

 Homeschool and travel go together, they have to.
-After 2 years of homeschool before we left on this trip, I’m not at all worried about the kids’ education.
+After 2 years of homeschool before we left on this trip, I wasn’t at all worried about the kids’ education.
 I’ve been through the de-schooling process and forgotten everything I was conditioned to think about acquiring knowledge.
 I have seen that learning happens all day, every day, with little or no need for teaching in a form that most people would recognize.
 It doesn’t just happen by chance, the parent has to be pro-active in seeking inspiring learning opportunities.

 See THIS POST, if you want to know what we picked up in our first year of travel.

 Obviously, travel does amazing things for children, helping them along with their self-confidence, resourcefulness, social skills and ability to empathise.
 Alongside this there is the more concrete learning in geography, history and languages that comes naturally from visiting every country.
 I say naturally, but there is a lot of parental input in getting this “natural” learning to happen.